NopeNix/Update-PortainerStacks/README.md

 Before using Whale Mate, you'll need:

 1. Docker and Docker Compose installed
-2. A running Portainer instance (for Portainer stack management, optional)
+2. A running Portainer instance **minimum Version 2.30.0** (for Portainer stack management, optional)
 3. (Optional) An NTFY server if you want notifications

 ## Installation